imba/imba.io/content/guides/incremental.md

 # results in file.js
 ```

-Or if you've installed Imba globally with `npm i -g imba`:
+Or if you've installed Imba globally with `npm i -g imba`, you
+can just do:

 ```bash
 imbac file.imba
 ```